 CLIMATE CHANGE

-I am interested in creating genre scenes with wildlife and climate change as the subject.
-Bringing together historical art references to a modern phenomenon.
-Genre paintings often had a moral tale and and underlying sense of doom for at least one of the characters.
+My interest lies in creating genre scenes that focus on wildlife and climate change.
+My approach merges historical art references with a contemporary issue.
+Genre paintings often conveyed a moral lesson and a feeling of impending doom for one or more characters.

 Before the world changed